brockpetrie/vue-moment/readme.md

 ## Installation

-Install via NPM and
+Install via NPM...

 ```sh
 $ npm install vue-moment
 ```

-Require the plugin like so:
+...and require the plugin like so:

 ```js
 Vue.use(require('vue-moment'));